-Dr Fusako Innami, D.Phil (Oxon)
+Dr Fusako Innami, DPhil (Oxon)

 I have been interested in the relationship between writing, the body and arts, which led me to work on the filmic representations of the body for my BA thesis at the International Christian University in Tokyo, and on the sensation of falling bodies for my MA project in Performance Studies at New York University.
-My questions regarding performative language, embodied experiences and the cross-cultural applications of critical theories led me to my doctoral work on touch in literature and my current research broadly concerning the senses.
-I have also contributed articles for performing arts journals and cultural organisations, and commissioned works for organisations including cutural complex Bunkamura in Tokyo, Japanese performing arts journal Danceart and Glyndebourne Opera in Sussex, UK.
+My questions regarding performative language, embodied experiences and the cross-cultural translation/circulation of critical theories led me to my doctoral work at Oxford on touch in Japanese literature and its relationship to phenomenology and psychoanalysis, completed in 2014.
+Before coming to Durham in 2015, I lectured at the University of East Anglia in Norwich (2014-15).

 - Innami, Fusako (2016).
 Ethics of Incorporation: (Im)possibility of Accepting Otherness in Kawabata's ‘One Arm’.
 Culture, Theory and Critique 57(3): 373-390.